alaingiorgetti/enum/cACSL/README.md

 =================

 The folder 'fcts' contains auxiliary C functions.
 The folder 'fxtbook' contains effective generators implemented from the [fxtbook].
-The  older 'generation' contains other effective generators and generators obtained by filtering.
-The generators implemented in /fxtbook and generation/ are sequential generators composed of two generation functions first_..() and next_..().
+The folder 'generation' contains other effective generators and generators obtained by filtering.
+The generators implemented in 'fxtbook' and 'generation' are sequential generators composed of two generation functions first_..() and next_..().